top of page

 World of Coca-Cola - Image Party Slate

 Designed by architecture firm Jerde, the new World of Coca-Cola experience opened in May 2007, and was predicted to draw in about 1.2 million visitors in its first year.
 It featured 3 theatres, a bottling line and a tasting room with 70 product dispensers.
-At night the building’s signature feature, a 27-foot-tall fibreglass replica of a Coca-Cola bottle, lights up a 90-foot ice block tower, made from tempered, laminated glass.
+At night, the building's signature feature really comes into its own: a 27-foot-tall fibreglass replica of a Coca-Cola bottle illuminates a 90-foot tower of tempered, laminated glass, designed to look like a giant block of ice.
+It is bold, unabashed branding on a monumental scale, and frankly, it works.

 Architectural plans were well underway by the time exhibit designers Jack Rouse Associates (now part of RWS Global) came on board.
-I've visited their work at the Louisville Slugger Museum in Louisville (Kentucky), Jim Beam's American Still House (Kentucky) and the Jack Daniel's distillery tour (Tennessee) plus many more, so I know how good they are at delivering a brand story.
+I've visited their work at the Louisville Slugger Museum, Indianapolis Motor Speedway Museum, Kodak, and the Jack Daniel's distillery tour plus many more, so I know how good they are at delivering a brand story.

 Although some of the areas seem similar to the original, apparently only 60 artefacts in the new museum were brought over from the old building, and more than 1,100 Coke-related items were exhibited for the first time.